Skill level

 Choose all objects with the same attribute

-Apply simple operations to different objects and find the result (change color, put triangle on top, etc.)
+Apply simple operations to different objects to find the result. (change color, put a triangle on top, etc.)

 Arrange events in chronological order